STRAST-UPM/Hunter_UPM/README.md

 <http://dx.doi.org/10.2139/ssrn.4627981>.

 ## Usage
 Hunter traces packets sent from a given source to a destination anycast IP.
 The source can be your computer or one of the probes offered by [RIPE Atlas](https://atlas.ripe.net/).
-If you want to use a RIPE Atlas probe as the source the approximate coordinates of the probe must be given (and Hunter will select a  probe close to those coordinates).
+If you want to use a RIPE Atlas probe as the source, you must provide the approximate coordinates of the probe (Hunter will select a probe close to those coordinates).
+The destination can be either an IPv4 or IPv6 address.

 Example of usage with an Atlas probe as source
 ```